chillum/ovpn-key/README.md

 It can be used with a non-self signed CA, just place your `ca.key` and `ca.crt` in the keys directory and skip the `--ca` step.

-It can be used to manage a non-OpenVPN CA, in that case `--zip` step will be useless, but all others will work.
+It can be used to manage a non-OpenVPN CA, in that case `--zip` and `--static` steps will be useless, but all others will work.

+OpenVPN static keys are supported partially, as they should be used for `tls-auth`/`tls-crypt` only.
+Please note that they are not encrypted regardless of `--nopass` option.

-For now it should be considered experimental and rather undocumented.
+For now this utility should be considered experimental and rather undocumented.
 If you're brave, [let me know](https://github.com/chillum/ovpn-key/issues), where the problems are.

 ### Installation